On the face of it, you might think that an outsourced payroll service is a luxury your business cannot afford.

-Depending upon the provider / service required you could reasonably expect to be paying between $5-10 per head per employee, per payroll.
+Depending upon the provider / service required you could reasonably expect to be paying between $5-10 per employee, per payroll.
 Which is far more than you’d pay than by simply processing it in-house right?
 Let’s find out.

 Let’s break this down and go through a worked example.